sanyassyed/DataEngineering_Seafood_Data_ETL_Pipeline/documentation.md

         - set the environment variables using `set -o allexport && source .env && +o allexport`
         - check the mode in the transform.py file if it is `local` or `server`
         - run the code as `python transform.py`
+    * Running the project
+        - Activate the virtual environment `conda activate .my_env`
+        - Set the environment variables from the .env file with the credentials to connect to the server.
+Run the following command in the project folder in gitbash terminal `set -o allexport && source .env && set +o allexport`
+        - `Locally for testing without Functions Framework and running via main() function`
+            * To write to local data folder `python main.py --write_server=0`
+            * To write to server `python main.py` or `python main.py --write_server=1`
+        - `Locally for testing with Functions Framework to invoke via http the etl() function`
+            * Run the command `functions-framework --target etl --debug --port 8080`
+            * To write to local data folder goto web browser & copy paste `http://192.168.0.38:8080/?message=0` message here could be of value 0 to write to local data folder and 1 to write to server
+            4. To write to server `http://192.168.0.38:8080` or `http://192.168.0.38:8080/?message=1`